apache/echarts-doc/en/option/partial/1d-data.md

 Now second value in each arrary can be assigned to [visualMap](~visualMap) component.

-In most situation, we need to assign name to each data item,so each item need to be one subject：
+In most situation, we need to assign name to each data item,so each item need to be one subject:
 ```js
 [{
     // name of date item